LiavElmakayes/Video-Games-Sales-Dashboard/README.md

 - Values: Sum of Global Sales

 ## Dataset
-- `dataset.csv` contains the video games sales data used in the dashboard.
+- `vgsales.csv` contains the video games sales data used in the dashboard.

 ## Tools Used
 - Power BI Desktop